- Focus and Scope

 Focus and Scope

-The South East Asian Journal of Management (The SEAM) seeks to publish high quality, scholarly empirical and theoretical research articles in management, strategic management, organization, entrepreneurship, operation management, human resource management, business, and organization topics that test, extend, or build theory and contribute to management and organization practices in the South East Asia region.
-The Editors attempts The SEAM could be the major vehicle for the exchange of ideas and research among management scholars within or interested in the South East Asia region.
+The South East Asian Journal of Management (The SEAM) seeks to publish high quality, scholarly empirical research articles in management, strategic management, organization, entrepreneurship, operations management, human resource management, business and organization topics that test, extend, or build theory and contribute to management and organization practices in the South East Asia region.
+The SEAM strives to serve as a major vehicle for the exchange of ideas and research among management scholars within or interested in the South East Asia region.
 The SEAM is an open access journal that is published by Management Research Center, Department of Management, Faculty of Economics and Business, Universitas Indonesia.

 |Open Submissions||Indexed||Peer Reviewed|